wacncontent/CustomizeTool/addCommentOutput/articles/redis-cache/cache-redis-samples.md

 ## Custom monitoring sample

-The [Access Redis Cache Monitoring data](https://github.com/rustd/RedisSamples/tree/master/CustomMonitoring) sample demonstrates how you can access monitoring data for your Azure Redis Cache  outside of the Azure Portal .
+The [Access Redis Cache Monitoring data](https://github.com/rustd/RedisSamples/tree/master/CustomMonitoring) sample demonstrates how you can access monitoring data for your Azure Redis Cache outside of the Azure Portal  Preview .

 ## A Twitter-style clone written using PHP and Redis